frankwang95/frankwang95.github.io/_pages/resume.md

 Finally, I sometimes find myself particularly interested in a few areas of academic studies in ML.
 In the recent past, these have included **NeRFs**, **dynamical isometry**, **neural ODEs**, methods of **auto differentiation**, **model robustness/safety**, and **adversarial and variational generative models**.

+I am located in **San Francisco, California**.
+I like it here but I am open to relocation for the right opportunity.